Jacobaea vulgaris: Ecological importance

 Although the plant is often unwanted by landowners because of its toxic effect for cattle and horses, and because it is considered a weed by many, it provides a great deal of nectar for pollinators.
 It was rated in the top 10 for most nectar production (nectar per unit cover per year) in a UK plants survey conducted by the AgriLand project which is supported by the UK Insect Pollinators Initiative.
-It also was the top producer of nectar sugar in another study in Britain, with a production per floral unit of (2921 ± 448μg).
+It also was the top producer of nectar sugar in another study in Britain, with a production per floral unit of (2921 ± 448 μg).

 In the United Kingdom, where the plant is native, ragwort provides a home and food source to at least 77 insect species.
 Thirty of these species of invertebrate use ragwort exclusively as their food source and there are another 22 species where ragwort forms a significant part of their diet.

 English Nature identifies a further 117 species that use ragwort as a nectar source whilst travelling between feeding and breeding sites, or between metapopulations.
 These consist mainly of solitary bees, hoverflies, moths, and butterflies such as the small copper butterfly (Lycaena phlaeas).
 Pollen is collected by solitary bees.

 Besides the fact that ragwort is very attractive to such a vast array of insects, some of these are very rare indeed.
 Of the 30 species that specifically feed on ragwort alone, seven are officially deemed nationally scarce.
 A further three species are on the IUCN Red List.
 In short, ragwort is an exclusive food source for ten rare or threatened insect species, including the cinnabar moth (Tyria jacobaeae), the picture winged fly (Campiglossa malaris), the scarce clouded knot horn moth (Homoeosoma nimbella), and the Sussex emerald moth (Thalera fimbrialis).
 The Sussex Emerald has been labelled a Priority Species in the United Kingdom Biodiversity Action Plan.
 A priority species is one which is "scarce, threatened and declining".
 The remainder of the ten threatened species include three species of leaf beetle, another picture-winged fly, and three micro moths.
 All of these species are Nationally Scarce B, with one leaf beetle categorised as Nationally Scarce A.

 The most common of those species that are totally reliant on ragwort for their survival is the cinnabar moth.
 The cinnabar is a United Kingdom Biodiversity Action Plan Species, its status described as "common and widespread, but rapidly declining".